ignore everything in the root except the "wp-content" directory. /* !wp-content/ # ignore everything in the "wp-content" directory, except: # "themes" directory wp-content/* !wp-content/themes/ # ignore wordpress core themes except for the selected theme: wp-content/themes/twenty*/ !wp-content/theme

 Without a correctly set .gitignore file during site development using wordpress, thousands of files are unnecessarily tracked.
 WordPress and wordpress plugins can be updated frequently, often with updates a site developer has no concern in keeping track of.
-Most site development occurs in the ‘wp_content/themes’ folder.
+In wordpress, most site development occurs in the selected ‘wp_content/themes’ folder.
 Inserting a .gitignore file to specify files/folders to ignore is an obvious first step.

 GitKraken’s .gitignore wordpress template is a good basis to start with… GitKraken .gitignore template for wordpress